infinum/eightshift-docs/website/blog/2022-01-21-components-and-blocks.md

 ### Block

 So, what about blocks?
-Blocks can consist of one or more components and, most importantly, allow you to use them in editor.
+Blocks can consist of one or more components and, most importantly, allow you to use them in the editor.
-**Blocks are what gives components context.**
+**Blocks are what give components context.**

 Now that we have our component, let's call it `card-simple`, we can use it in a `Featured Posts` block.
-We already have predefined attributes how our component should look when used in this block defined in manifest.json, but we also need another attribute which will allow us to select which posts will be displayed.
+We already have predefined attributes of how our component should look when used in this block defined in `manifest.json`, but we also need another attribute that will allow us to select which posts will be displayed.

 In order to do that, we add a new attribute called `featuredPosts` which defines which posts will be displayed in our block.
 For each selected post, another `card-simple` component is added and featured image and post title are dynamically added to its image and heading components.
-More about the query logic and adding new options in a block will be covered in a future chapter.
+More about the query logic and adding new options in a block will be covered in a future post.

-You may be wondering, can you have a block which allows you to use all options of the `card-simple` component?
+You may be wondering, can you have a block that allows you to use all options of the `card-simple` component?
 Of course!
-You can create a block which allows you to set all available options in editor and manually add content to image and heading.
+You can create a block that allows you to set all available options in the editor and manually add content to the image and heading.
 There are also block variations, which allow you to set up predefined attributes for a block.
-More about setting up block variations may be covered in one of the future chapters.
+More about setting up block variations may be covered in one of the future posts.

 ### Conclusion

-Hopefully these examples helped you get a better understanding of the difference between components and blocks.
-It may take a bit more time or practical use to truly understand the difference and the reason behind it.
+Hopefully, these examples helped you get a better understanding of the difference between components and blocks.
+It may take a bit more time or practical use to understand the difference and reasoning behind it.
 Our next chapter will walk you through downloading one of our components and blocks with WP CLI and modifying it.